English Master of Arts Program

 Graduate students may establish proficiency in a foreign language in one of the following ways:

-- By completing as a graduate student at the University of Minnesota 2 semesters of an undergraduate intermediate-level language course with a B- or better average and no grade lower than a C.
+- By completing as a graduate student at the University of Minnesota 2 semesters of undergraduate language course work with a B- or better average and no grade lower than a C.

 - By successfully completing the examination required at the end of intermediate-level language courses offered in Continuing Education and Extension.